Looking to paint a room in your house but not sure how much paint to buy? Find out how much paint you need using our guide.

 - Multiply the perimeter by the ceiling height to get the total wall area: 50 ft. x 8 ft. = 400 sq. ft.

-- Take the total wall area and subtract the area for the doors and windows to get the wall surface to be painted: 400 sq. ft. (wall area)– 42 sq. ft. (doors) – 30 sq. ft. (windows) = 328 sq. ft.
+- Take the total wall area and subtract the area for the doors and windows to get the wall surface to be painted: 400 sq. ft. (wall area) – 42 sq. ft. (doors) – 30 sq. ft. (windows) = 328 sq. ft. of walls that need to be painted.

 As a rule of thumb, one gallon of quality paint will usually cover 400 square feet.
 One quart will cover 100 square feet.
 Because you need to cover 328 square feet in this example, one gallon will be adequate to give one coat of paint to the walls.
 (Coverage will be affected by the porosity and texture of the surface.
 In addition, bright colors may require a minimum of two coats.)